Mizuko Ito: Digital wellbeing

 In 2019, Ito began a collaboration with Candice Odgers, Stephen Scheuller, and Katie Salen to investigate the relationship between diverse forms of teen engagement with digital technology and wellbeing.
 Notable outputs from this body of work include the report "Social Media and Youth Wellbeing: What We Know and Where We Could Go", published by the Connected Learning Alliance in 2020, and the edited collection "Algorithmic Rights and Protections For Children", published by MIT Press in 2023.
 Ito also helped lead the Connected Wellbeing Initiative, which supported innovators developing youth-driven solutions for healthy and empowered relationships with technology.

 Entrepreneurship and community organizing

-Ito is the co-founder and executive director of the Connected Learning Alliance, a nonprofit organization that “"nvisions a world where the diverse interests, culture, and assets of young people connect and power education, civic and career opportunities."
+Ito is the co-founder and executive director of the Connected Learning Alliance, a nonprofit organization that "envisions a world where the diverse interests, culture, and assets of young people connect and power education, civic and career opportunities."

 With Katie Salen and Tara Tiger Brown, Ito also co-founded Connected Camps, a nonprofit that provides online learning programs in coding and the digital arts through popular platforms such as Minecraft and Roblox.

 In 2018, Ito collaborated on the launch of the annual Connected Learning Summit conference with a committee of faculty and educational leaders, now stewarded by the Connected Learning Alliance.